GaviriaAmaya/holberton-headphones/README.md

 Just download the repo and open the html files, or mount a web server using, for example [Live server for VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

+For titles, the official font is Spin Cycle.
+For the correct visualization, download the [OTF files and install it](https://www.fontsquirrel.com/fonts/Spin-Cycle-OT)

 ## Authors

 [Juan Amaya Gaviria](https://github.com/GaviriaAmaya/)